 To our professors who had faith in our ability to complete our study on schedule, helped us improve our research, and motivated us with their own inspirational experiences as students.

-Finally, we devoted this book to our mighty God, who provides strength, mental power, protection, . and abilities.
+Finally, we devoted this book to our mighty God, who provides strength, mental power, protection, and abilities.
 All of this, we offer to you

-In Olomouc, February 27, 2023
+In Olomouc, June 28, 2023